ShubhamKhandelwal7/PrioritySort/README.md

 # PrioritySort
-Sorting lists n various fasions in Object Oriented way.
+Sorting lists in various fashions in Object Oriented way.